clinicalml/realhumaneval/coderec/README.md

 - add telemetry

-- fix timer
+- fix timer (if timer countdown is 0, then exit)

+- on refresh, restore to where user was (skip tutorial)

-- add exit survey
+- add exit survey: sign out, clear localdata ...

 - auto delete code on submit

+- make sure no bugs in interface when interacting with codellama

+- add a bunch of demo tasks

 for logging the accepts